Sleeping in Airports

 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Buenos Aires.

-Buenos Aires, sometimes referred to as the “Paris of South America” is Argentina’s cultural capital.
-It is home to two airports: Ministro Pistarini or “Ezeiza” and John Newberry or “Aeroparque” both of which are well-connected to the city via public transit and taxi.
-A layover of more than five hours should allow you a glimpse into the Porteño lifestyle and all the beautiful architecture, history and culture Buenos Aires has to offer.
+Buenos Aires, sometimes called the “Paris of South America,” is Argentina’s cultural capital.
+It is home to two airports: Ministro Pistarini, or “Ezeiza,” and John Newberry, or “Aeroparque,” which are well-connected to the city via public transit and taxi.
+A layover of more than five hours could give you a glimpse of the Porteño lifestyle and all the beautiful architecture, history and culture Buenos Aires has to offer.

 Airport Overview